btemplep/authzee/README.md

 Available Storage Backends:

+- ` MemoryStorage` - In memory storage.
 - `SQLStorage` - Store data in a SQL database - async enabled
+- `S3Storage` - AWS S3 storage.

 Available Compute Backends:

 - `MainProcessCompute` - process authorization requests synchronously in the main thread - not async
 - `MultiprocessCompute` - process authorization requests asynchronously.
 Distributes work to a process pool
 - `ThreadedCompute` - Process authorization requests asynchronously.
 Distributes work to a thread pool.
 Note that because of the GIL, using multiple threads may actually be slightly slower than `MainProcessCompute`.
 While it's not truly parallel processing, it will not block the main thread.
+- `TaskiqCompute` - Send compute tasks to Taskiq workers (Like Celery but asyncio).

 ```python
 from authzee import (